mechanoid/sg-test/README.md

 # sg-test

-- Build the project, to generate the component_list.html in dist
+Build the project, to generate the component_list.html in dist

-'''bash
+'''
 npm install -g gulp
 npm install
 gulp